Mikey Madison: Personal life

 Madison lives in her native Los Angeles.
-She is a vegan.
-She does not use social media, saying in a November 2024 interview that it does not feel "authentic or natural" to her and that she would not "have anything very impactful to add" to social media.
-She added that she is a "very sensitive person" who believes people should not read what others are saying about them and thus keeps herself "ignorant to that part of the Internet" for her mental health.

-Madison describes herself as non-religious, but a "very spiritual person."
+She is a vegan and she has an adopted dog named Jam.
+Madison does not use social media, saying in an interview that it does not feel "authentic or natural" to her and that she would not "have anything very impactful to add" to social media.
+She added that she is a "very sensitive person" who believes people should not read what others are saying about them and thus keeps herself "ignorant to that part of the internet" for her mental health.
+She describes herself as non-religious but a "very spiritual person".